vnctaing/blog/_posts/2016-04-10-react-an-other-hype-framework.md

 ### ES6/ES2015 is strongly recommended

 EcmaScript 5 is yesterday's JavaScript.
 If you haven't heard about EcmaScript 6/ES2015/Harmony ( basically the biggest update of web ), you definitely have to [learn about it](https://developer.mozilla.org/en/docs/Web/JavaScript/New_in_JavaScript/ECMAScript_6_support_in_Mozilla).
 It is possible to write a React App with ES5, but I strongly recommend you to write your app in ES6, since it was officially approved.
-Almost every docs (oddly not Facebook's) assume that you are running on Babel to write ES6.
+Almost every docs (oddly not Facebook's) assume that you are running on Babel and writting ES6.

 ### Dev mobile is possible

 Developping native app is also possible with React Native.
 Unfortunately, I haven't had the occasion to try this but keep in mind it is possible to write **native app** ( not cross-platform ) in JavaScript with React Native.
-Just keep in mind that the core of React let you write mobile app.

 # React will come at a price (and headaches )